afishbeck/HPCC-Platform/helm/examples/certmanager/README.md

 For now this example will assume you are in the helm directory of the HPCC-Systems source.

-## Create a root certificate for our internal cluster certificate authority
+## Create a root certificate for our local cluster certificate authority

-This example uses OpenSSL to generate the root certificate for our internal cluster certificate authority.
+This example uses OpenSSL to generate the root certificate for our local cluster certificate authority.

-We can create a root certificate and private key for our internal cluster certificate authority with a single openssl call.
+We can create a root certificate and private key for our local cluster certificate authority with a single openssl call.
 This call uses the openssl config file found in the examples directory (ca-req.cfg).